 Nor have I ever joined a Seniors Centre..because that’s just for older people.

 Nevertheless my own Seniorhood was apparently no longer a secret!
 Stunned by an offer of assistance I had to ask what was it about me that tipped off this clerk.

 The downside of registering for senior discounts

-Then I remembered that when I signed up for a discount card at this particular grocer, they request your date of birth and as a courtesy to their customers ask anyone over 65 if they need help getting from the store to their car – because many do.
+Then, a eurika moment… I remembered that when I signed up for a discount card at this particular grocer, they requested your date of birth and as a courtesy to their customers will ask anyone over 65 if they need help getting from the store to their car – because many do.
 So I had been outed by the information I myself had provided on that discount card and it was now all up on that clerk’s screen.
 Whew! that was a close call.
 As I gathered myself together and left the store – just to prove my birthday had nothing whatsoever to do with my biological age, I walked more brisky than usual to my car, hoping that someone would notice.

 Everyone looks so old!

 Who hasn’t been surprised when seeing a media icon for the first time in years noting how much they’ve aged?
 Who hasn’t seen a picture of an ex and felt a small glimmer of glee noting that his or her hair is now white and much thinner than you remember?
 It was always someone else.
 Until now.
 Until that grocery clerk.

 Who hasn’t stared into their iPhone attempting their first selfie and seeing their own aging visage staring back at them, reconsidered?
 The old saying “the camera never lies” has never been more true than now.
 If we were once photogenic, our relationship with the camera is now over unless we’re shooting birds or other wildlife.